giantswarm/rfc/management-cluster-access/README.md

 ## Next steps

+### Automation for SSO setup towards MC and WC

+The goal is to have SSO access by default on all our clusters (MC and WC) and ease introduction of new identity providers.

+- Automation to register callback URLs in identity providers for new installations/clusters.
+- Automation for identity provider side settings.
+- Creation of the admin group and rbac automation (admin groups needs to be a list)
+- Adapting dex to combine default (automatic) configuration as well as user side configuration.
+- Adapting kubectl gs to work with more dex connectors.
+- Deprecate k8s authenticator
+- Make OIDC a default in all clusters
+- This would need athena, nginx ingress controller, cert manager and dex to be default apps.

 ### Adding azure AD as a second identity provider for SSO

 As a first step to mitigate the problem of a single point of failure, we want to introduce azure active directory as a second SSO identity provider.